brandomhk/vueid/README.md

 # Vueid
-## A plugin Vue, for use IndexedDB and integrate with vuex based on dexie.js
+## Plugin to use IndexedDB with Vue

 ![alt text](https://imageshack.com/a/img924/5220/8PqTlu.png)